Skip to content

 This action opens the “Create Transition Rules Form.”

-This configuration means that only users with the Sales Representative role are authorized to change a lead’s status from “New” to “Unqualified.”
+This configuration means that only users with the Sales Representative role are authorized to change a lead’s status from “New” to “Contacted.”

 To include additional state rules, simply press the “+ Add Rule” button.